E-man248/Tic-Tac-Toe-API/README.md

 ## Alternative Installation and Run

-*This installation method should be used in the case that development computer cannot run the Dockerfile configuration or cannot install Docker Compose*
+*This installation method should be used in the case that the development computer cannot run the Dockerfile configuration or cannot install Docker Compose*

 1. Download/Clone the repository onto your development computer.
 2. Unzip the Source File Folder